adegtyarev/ansible-role-exim4/README.md

 As a result, file with address list `/etc/exim4/local_rcpt_callout` will be created.

-For mor info about files in use by the Debian exim4 package, please consult `man exim4-config_files`
+For more info about files in use by the Debian exim4 package, please consult `man exim4-config_files`

 ### Maintaining update-exim4.conf.conf